janimattiellonen/discgolf-diary/Tali playbook 2019.md

 ## Hole 11: 108m, par 3

 Tee shot: must be careful with head winds.
 Safe bet is Teebird and hyzer.
+Now with slightly improved tehnique, I can throw the orange teebird a buit more flat, or even with sligth anhyzer.

 ## Hole 12: 82m, par 3